Powering Insights: Using Power BI as a Business Analyst

 4. Design of Visualisations:

 Create interactive visualisations from your data.
-Remember that the goal is clarity, so select the type of visualisation that best tells the story of your data.
+Remember that the goal is simplicity, so select the type of visualisation that best tells the story of your data.

 5. Collaborate and Share:

 Power BI makes it simple to provide dashboards and reports to stakeholders.
-Collaboration is essential for ensuring that insights drive action.
+Its simplicity makes it a great tool to collaborate with a range of stakeholders.

 Integrating Advanced Features

-Natural Language Q&A: This enables BAs to type questions and receive visual responses.
+Natural Language Q&A: This enables you to type questions and receive visual responses from stakeholders.

 Quick Insights: Power BI can develop insights automatically by scanning datasets, which is useful when working with large amounts of data.

-Drill Down & Through: These features aid BAs in their exploration of data layers, moving from the broad to the specific.
+Drill Down & Through: These features can aid your search for data layers, moving from the big datasets to more specific datasets.

 Constant Learning and Updating